vantage6/vantage6-workshop/learners/setup.md

 title: Setup
 ---

 Vantage6 has hardware and software requirements in order to run the vantage6 node(s) and/or server.
-As for the detailed requirements, please refer to the [vantage6 documentation](https://docs.vantage6.ai/en/main/node/requirements.html).

-For now, we just need to focus on the software setup.
+For detailed requirements, please refer to the [vantage6 documentation](https://docs.vantage6.ai/en/main/node/requirements.html).
+For this course, your laptop should be able to run the software locally without any issues.
+Therefore, we just need to focus on the software setup.

 ## Software setup